hideyukiinada/transfer-learning/readme.md

 Yes, possibly.
 Transfer training may work for you.

 <hr>
-This article consists of three parts.
+This article consists of three parts:
 In the first part, I will discuss the concept of transfer learning.
 In the second part, I will go over the actual steps to train your model and predict using transfer learning.
-In the third part, I will walk you through the inside of the script that TensorFlow team provided for transfer learning for you to be able to customize the script if needed.
+In the third part, I will walk you through retrain.py which is a script the TensorFlow team provided for transfer learning.
+I hope this will help you customize the script if needed, or apply knowledge for your future project that requires transfer learning.

 ## 1. Concept
 It takes significant machine resources and time to train the model especially when there are so many layers.
 For example, Inception-v3 has 42 layers [1].
 However, there is a way to short circuit the training process.
 This is called transfer learning.